 During Saints season, restaurants and bars around the Mercedes-Benz Superdome are packed.
 Sports bars are a great way for fans to get their foodie game on and not only during football season.
 Louisiana is called "the Sportsman's Paradise" with reason, and there are some great ways to kick off the feasting fun.

-Nearby Happy's Irish Pub and Walk-On's (owned by the same folks) both offer a lively atmosphere and drink specials to go with fat burgers, fried pickles and gumbo.
+Nearby Walk-On's offer a lively atmosphere, numerous TVs and drink specials to go with fat burgers, fried pickles and gumbo.
 It may be a beer-and-a-shot kind of place, but the seafood po'boys, alligator sausage and beer buckets tend to soothe the sometimes rowdy crowd at Cajun Mike's, though the rough-and-tumble fun is what this ultimate Saints-fan joint is really all about.

 In the French Quarter, shouts of "Deuuuuce!" can sometimes be heard when beloved former Saint running back Deuce McAllister makes an appearance at his place, Ole Saint Kitchen & Tap.
 TVs are visible from every tap-room seat, and the restaurant offers ramped up regional fare, including fantastic cochon de lait fries, garlic-crusted wings and a deep and smoky chicken-and-andouille gumbo.

 New Orleans is known for its "seasons"—crawfish, Mardi Gras, snowball and Saints.
 Game face on, dive in with the Who Dat Nation for dining, drinking and cheering that's nothing short of "sportacular."